9. Requirements Lifecycle (Hypothesis -> Bless -> Evidence -> Revise)

 The requirement owner should finish this review in minutes and publish one delta note, not run a half-day meeting.

-If you cannot point at one requirement ID in your current program that revised in the last quarter with evidence in the log, an approver on record, and a downstream-update note, you are running on frozen-but-wrong values somewhere.
-Re-read Frozen-but-wrong is worse than revised-with-evidence.
+Field test: If you cannot point at one requirement ID in your current program that revised in the last quarter with evidence in the log, an approver on record, and a downstream-update note, you are running on frozen-but-wrong values somewhere.